-Everything around you is a reminder of how you had failed your pet.
+Everything around you is a reminder of how you have failed your pet.

 I know what I’m talking about.
 I lost my 7-year-old tomcat in March, and I’m still working through the grief, pain, and guilt.

-So, I’ve got eight tips for you that I hope will bring you comfort and make the sorrow slightly easy to bear.
+So, I’ve got eight tips for you that I hope will bring you comfort and make the sorrow slightly easier to bear.